LiamBrem/project1/README.md

 ### Shout out

-Shout out to Kyler helped me catch a typo that probably would have taken me 10 minutes to find ‼️ And shout out to Terrance for showing me Lorem Picsum to randomly generate pictures for the website.
+Shout out to Keiler helped me catch a typo that probably would have taken me 10 minutes to find ‼️ And shout out to Terrance for showing me Lorem Picsum to randomly generate pictures for the website.